cameronwickes/matrix-automation/README.md

   </br>

   It supports LDAP and SSO integrations for login and user search, and can federate with other Synapse homeservers and identity servers.
-The link to the Ansible Galaxy page is <a href="https://galaxy.ansible.com/cameronwickes/matrix_automation" target="_blank">here</a>, and example playbooks can be seen below.
+The link to the Ansible Galaxy page is <a target="_blank" href="https://galaxy.ansible.com/cameronwickes/matrix_automation">here</a>, and example playbooks can be seen below.
 </p>

 ## 🪄 Dependencies